m-ue-d/m-ue-d/README.md

 # :ghost:WHO THIS?

-First of all, my name is MÜD, not MUD:
-(Pronounciation of Ü: say "ee", just like in Bee:honeybee:.
-While saying the sound, round your lips like an "O")
+Hi visitor.
+My name is MÜD.
+I like working on fun projects with my firends <a href="https://github.com/FabianHummel">Fabian Hummel</a> and <a href="https://github.com/lambdaspg">LambdaSpg</a>.
+They're great, so check them out too! =)

 I am a IT-fanatic that enjoys discovering new stuff.
 Working with friends is also very important to me.

-## 🔭WHAT DOES HE DO?
+## 🔭WHAT'S HE DOING?
-I am currently working on cool stuff, probably together with <a href="https://github.com/FabianHummel">Fabian Hummel</a> and <a href="https://github.com/lambdaspg">LambdaSpg</a>.
+I am currently working on a program called Squavy, which is a free Web DAW.
+Check it out at <a href="https://github.com/Squavy-DAW">Squavy-DAW</a>.

-## 🤔WHAT AM I SUPPOSED TO THINK OF M.UE.D?
-Well i dunno :satisfied:!
+## 🤔WHAT ARE YOUR FUTURE PLANS?
+That's a secret 🤫!